 9. When not to use Speech2RTT

 - Do not place 911 RTT calls or any other type of calls that could you consider critical, or an emergency.
-It was not designed to do this.

 - Do not use Speech2RTT when other VoIP, SIP, or WiFi calling apps are running at the same time.
-It was not designed to do this.

 - Do not use Speech2RTT when any other apps are running on your device.

 10. Circumstances under which Speech2RTT may not work